BorisKozo/extensibility.js/README.md

 (Note: sometimes minor breaking changes appear in minor versions.
 If this is a problem for your process please open an issue)

+### 0.3.3 -> 0.3.4

+* fixed issue where services were not initialized correctly if initialize function didn't return a promise

 ### 0.3.2 -> 0.3.3

 * Services are built sequentially instead of in parallel adhering to the addin order